UofSC-Fall-2022-Math-300-H01/homework10/README.md

-## Homework 9
+## Homework 10

-We look at sets in Lean 4.
-We include our own library with basic definitions, results, and notations for sets.
+Translate proofs of theorems on functions between pen-and-paper and Lean.